diasvtumane/chroma/README.md

 2) Run the Java application:

-Once JRE is installed, you can double-click the AppStoreGUI.jar file on the computer to run the Java application.
+Once JRE is installed, you can double-click the ChromaAppStore.jar file on the computer to run the Java application.
 The application window should open, and you can interact with the app.